Latest News

 The Ukrainian delegation arrived on Monday late and left late the following day, as part of an effort to drum up support for Kyiv in Europe as Russia continues its war against Ukraine.

-Recent drone flights in Europe have disrupted airspace operations.
-Their origin is mostly unknown.
+Recent drone flights originating from unknown origins have disrupted airspace operations across Europe.
 Ursula von der Leyen, President of the European Commission, has called these incursions hybrid warfare.

 The Journal website first reported that drones were spotted at Dublin Airport.
 They said they arrived at the exact location where Zelenskiy’s plane had been expected to be, at the exact time it was due to pass.